Forward is forward, no matter the pace.

 7. Small cooler of healthy snacks and drinks.
 Suggestions for items to bring: water, fruit juice, Gatorade, granola bars, fruit, yogurt, cereal, trail mix, sandwiches, bagels.

 8. Sharpie marker, pen, highlighter.
-Most swimmers like to write their events on their arms.
+Some swimmers like to write their events on their arms.

-9. Parents should bring Cash (for heat sheets, swimwear, tshirts, snacks at the snackbar, or host clubs often have silent auctions, etc)
+9. Parents should bring cash (for swimwear, t-shirts, snacks at the snack bar, or host clubs often have silent auctions, etc)

 10. Swimming pools are normally very warm.
 Please dress appropriately.
 Normally a short sleeve shirt is very comfortable no matter what the season but you may want to bring a light jacket or sweatshirt for those days they decide to crank up the air.